Add an Oracle JD Edwards app

 Flow

-1. User signs in.
+1. The user signs in.

-2. Send user identity to Access Gateway.
+2. Okta sends the user identity to Access Gateway.

-5. JD Edwards application responds to request.
+5. The JD Edwards app responds to the request.

-For details see Oracle JD Edwards reference architecture
+See Oracle JD Edwards reference architecture.

 Before you begin